rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 ## Introduction

-In this exercise, you will implement production-ready CI/CD pipelines using GitOps principles with ArgoCD.
-You'll create automated deployment workflows that integrate with your monitoring infrastructure from Exercises 4-5, implement deployment safety gates based on SLO compliance, and establish automated rollback capabilities that minimize Mean Time to Resolution (MTTR).
+In this exercise, you will implement production-ready GitOps principles using ArgoCD for automated deployment management.
+You'll establish declarative deployment workflows that integrate with your monitoring infrastructure from Exercises 4-5, implement deployment safety gates based on SLO compliance, and establish automated rollback capabilities that minimize Mean Time to Resolution (MTTR).

 This exercise demonstrates how modern SRE teams manage deployments with reliability, traceability, and minimal human intervention while maintaining service availability through automated validation and recovery procedures.